tai271828/solvcon-gce/README.md

 ## Use an Instance

-Run `gcloud config set project PROJECT_ID` to tell `gcloud` your project ID, which should be given when you created your project `ID PROJECT_ID`.
+Run `gcloud config set project PROJECT_ID` to tell `gcloud` your project ID, which was assigned when the project was created.
 Then run `gstart <instance_name>` to create a GCE VM instance.
 It usually takes 2 minutes.  `gstart` also runs the provisioning scripts.

 After `gstart` finishes, run `gssh <instance_name>` to connect to the instance.